 Where possible, the Bank seeks to restructure financing facilities rather than to take possession of collateral.
 This may involve extending the payment arrangements and the agreement of new conditions.
-Once the terms have been renegotiated, any impairment is measured using the original effective profit rate as calculated before the modification of terms and the financing facility is no longer considered past due.
 Management continually reviews renegotiated facilities to ensure that all future payments are highly expected to occur.
-The financing facility continue to be subject to an individual or collective impairment assessment, calculated using the financing facilities' original effective profit rate.